shadetree01010100/RESTberryPi/README.md

 # RESTberryPi

-A simple, RESTful API for Raspberry Pi GPIO pins.
+A simple, RESTful API for IO on the Raspberry Pi

 ---